Faculty of Medical and Health Sciences

 MAPAS Pastoral Support includes:

-- Access to a full-time MAPAS Coordinator for each programme, who is available to help students with any pastoral issues such as accommodation, financial, personal, family or work.
+- Access to a full-time MAPAS Student Advisor for each programme, who is available to help students with any pastoral issues such as accommodation, financial, personal, family or work.

 - Assistance to access key support services such as Student Health and Counselling, Student Learning Services, Spiritual and Religious Support, Tuākana Network, Disability Office and the Examinations Office.

 - Cultural development and support through workshops and wānanga.